shalinikopuri/shalinikopuri.github.io/Resume.md

 ## Summary:

-- Accumilated over 8 years of total experience in the IT industry.
+- Accumulated over 8 years of total experience in the IT industry.
 - Over 6 years of relevant experience as Pega PRPC System Architect.
 - Have more than 1 year of onshore experience working closely with the business and also managing an offshore team.